DVM Program Application

 To be eligible to apply for fall entry to the DVM program, applicants must have completed a minimum of four, full-time undergraduate semesters and all prerequisite courses before August 31 (for international applicants) and December 31 (for Canadian applicants) of the preceding year.

-Applicants must present a prerequisite average of 75% (3.2 on a 4.0 point GPA scale) or higher as well as an average of 75% (3.2 on a 4.0 point GPA scale) or higher in the last two acceptable full-time undergraduate semesters in order to be considered for admission.
+Applicants must present a prerequisite average of 75% (3.2 on a 4.0 point GPA scale) or higher as well as an average of 75% (3.2 on a 4.0 point GPA scale) or higher in the last four acceptable full-time undergraduate semesters in order to be considered for admission.

 - A course that runs the full year will have the credit weight divided equally and half applied to each of the two semesters in which the course is taken.